Racial resentment may be fueling climate denial, study finds

 To the casual observer, it is chaos; commuters packed shoulder-to-shoulder amid the constant clatter of arriving and departing trains.
 But a closer look reveals something more beneath the surface: A station may be packed, yet commuters move smoothly along concourses and platforms.
 Platforms are a whirl of noisy activity, yet trains maintain remarkable on-time performance.
 Indeed, the staggering punctuality of the Japanese rail system occasionally becomes the focus of international headlines—as on May 11, when West Japan Railways issued a florid apology after one of its commuter trains left the station 25 seconds early.

 Tokyo is home to the world’s busiest train stations, with the capital’s rail operators handling a combined 13 billion passenger trips annually.
-Ridership of that volume requires a deft blend of engineering, planning, […]
+Ridership of that volume requires a deft blend of engineering, planning, and […]

 Read the Full Article